Maui Beach Wedding Locations

 Napili Bay

 Adjacent to Kapalua Bay is another gem, Napili Bay.
-We love the pictureque tidepool area at the south end of the beach for an amazing ceremony location.
-If the tide is low enough, there is a sandy area protected by the rocks of the tide pool – otherwise, have your ceremony upon the lava rock area surrounded by the stunning ocean views.
-The beach itself tends to be less private due to being lined by small vacation rental properties so if toes in the sand is on the top of your list then skip Napili and visit one of the other beach options instead.
+We love the picturesque tidepool area at the south end of the beach for an amazing ceremony location.
+If the tide is low enough, there is a sandy area protected by the rocks of the tide pool.
+Or, have your ceremony upon the lava rock area surrounded by the stunning ocean views.
+The beach itself tends to be less private due to being home to small vacation rental properties so if toes in the sand is on the top of your list then skip Napili and visit one of the other beach options instead.

 Baby Beach